 - session abstract (for publication; 150 words max)

 - session description (for selection committee only; 250 word max)

 - presenter names, titles, email addresses, phone numbers and brief bios

 Submitting your proposal

-Once you have worked through these considerations with co-presenters, please complete the ONLINE SUBMISSION FORM (not yet active) by 8am, Monday, 7 November 2016 for priority consideration.
+Once you have worked through these considerations with co-presenters, please complete the ONLINE SUBMISSION FORM by 8am, Monday, 7 November 2016 for priority consideration.

 Workshop proposals will be accepted beyond the deadline, and reviewed on a rolling basis to fill any available workshop slots.

 Please contact email@example.com with questions.